Sustainable houses also tend to be cheaper to run and better for your health.

 If you can’t build a sustainable house, can your current house be sustainable?
 One of the main factors to consider will be energy consumption.
 While adapting an older house will never be the same as building from scratch.
 You can make significant improvements to your current house.

-Easy ways to reduce energy consumption are
+Easy ways to reduce energy use and improve energy efficiency are:

 - Insulating as much as possible, lofts, walls, floors etc